AbhinavA10/AbhinavA10.github.io/README.md

 # AbhinavA10
-My Personal Website, and some documentation for future use
+My Personal Website, and some documentation for future use.
+I chose to use bootstrap as it takes care of most of the css required to scale my site to mobile.

 ## Todo
-- use agency theme for Website, have the project pop-ups like they are, but make separate pages for hardware vs software
 - make better favicon.ico/logo
 - add carousel for each project
-- add bootstrap.js CDN properly from test.html to hardware.html
-- minify js when done --> https://www.minifier.org/
 - folio template can be used for blog and contact structure
+- spread chevrons out in carousel
+- need schematic for ps2 and gramophone projects
+- need technical report for ps2 project
+- carousel caption --  appear too high up on picture, and aren't very readable
+- carousel indicators disappear on images

 ### Supposed Sitemap